andersfischernielsen/ASA-Analyzer/README.md

 ## Program Flow
 - User provides
   - a set of lattice tuples, containing nodes and strings to use in transformation,
-  - a function defining the partial ordering of the lattice,
   - a list of transfer functions,
-  - and an input program
+  - an input program
-- We generate an ordered graph based on the product of the given "user set" and the ordering
-- We then do BFS on this graph followed by set intersection of visited nodes, in order to determine the conjunction for two given nodes in the graph
-- Do analysis until a fixpoint is found
+- Analysis is performed until a fixpoint is found
-- Apply analysis to CFG
+- Analysis is applied to CFG
-- Generate output program based on CFG
+- An output program based on the transformed CFG is generated
-- User gets a output program
+- User gets an analysed & annotated program as output

 ### Structure of analysis
 ```